 Our core competency is the production of high integrity ball valves, but our capabilities have lead to us working in two very distinct markets; Marine Defence and Civil Nuclear.
 For that reason, I decided to go with a split design in four quarters to represent all corners of our business.

-Because it was going to be displayed in the canteen, I wanted to show staff both the end product and the small part that they were contributing to the whole, to help remind them how critical their work is.
+Because the wallpaper was going to be displayed in the canteen, I wanted to show staff both the end product and the small part that they were contributing to the whole, to help remind them how critical their work is.

-I believe that it can be discouraging to think that the process you undertake is meaningless.
+It can be discouraging to think that the process you undertake in your day-to-day work is meaningless.
 But in the worlds we operate, the smallest job is of the utmost importance because the failure of the smallest part can result in the loss of a submarine or a catastrophic nuclear event.

 With a rough concept and a few images to work with, Typecreative advised on their suitability and refined the design.
 One of the biggest challenges was to source images that were of a high enough resolution to look good on a large wall.

 I must say that I really appreciate the assistance the UK Ministry of Defence offered in providing an image database of their ships and submarines for PR purposes.

 The final design featured both the end products IMI Truflo Marine contributed to and the components that ensured the safety and quality of those end products.